 You say what you want to say, and then what?

-I ask my question, which is objectively like was not that hostile.
+I ask my question, which is objectively, like, not that hostile.

 No, it wasn’t hostile.
 To read about it, it’s like, that seems pretty reasonable as far as questions go.